Google Pixel 5 release date, price, news and features

-The Google Pixel 5 is official, and we've learned all about the newest flagship phone from the marker of Android at the company's own Launch Night In livestream event.
+The Google Pixel 5 is official, and we've learned all about the newest flagship phone from the maker of Android at the company's Launch Night In livestream event.

 Google revealed the new Pixel 5 alongside the Google Pixel 4a 5G, Google Nest Audio and Chromecast with Google TV.

-Below we'll run you through all the key details we know about the Google Pixel 5 so far including how much it'll cost, what it'll look like and what specs you can expect for your money.
+Below we'll run you through all the key details we know about the Google Pixel 5 so far, including how much it'll cost, what it looks like, and what specs you can expect for your money.

 - Catch up on the Google Pixel 5 event live blog as it happened